 Published Thu 1st Sep 2022

 Construction and modification of tunnels requires continuous convergence monitoring in order to verify the temporarily fragile stability of the structure in order to maintain safety and ensure construction progress.
-Conventional, mainly mechanical or geodetic observations are usually obstructed by construction infrastructure.
+Conventional, mainly mechanical or geodetic observations can be obstructed by construction operations and infrastructure.
 Hence, autonomous wireless optical displacement sensors prove to be versatile, easy to handle and reliable for permanent and instantaneous condition monitoring.

 Efficient yet safe construction progress can only be maintained if permanent knowledge of structural integrity is ensured.
-Modern jobsites therefore practise the “observational approach”, i.e. permanently updating a parameter-based model twin by continuously gathered condition observation.
+Many modern tunnelling projects practise the “observational method“ in which a parameter-based model is continuously populated with a range of ground and construction data including.

-Unlike manual surveys that can be configured taking into account the current obstructions or obstacles, permanent systems must remain operational despite frequent temporary changes of the jobsite constellation.
-This naturally excludes long distance total station observations as well as wired extensometers.
+Unlike manual surveys that can be configured taking into account the current obstructions or obstacles, permanent systems must remain operational despite frequent temporary changes in the jobsite constellation.
+This complicates the use of long-distance total station observations and wired extensometers.

-Wireless condition monitoring (WCM) systems prove to be convenient in this situation, even more so as they can be gradually extended to multi sensor systems.
+Wireless condition monitoring (WCM) systems have been found to be well-suited to this application, particularly as they can be moved as the tunnelling face progresses and extended to form multi-sensor systems.

 Martorell and Costa Blanca Tunnels, Spain